SaifuzzamanTanim550/SaifuzzamanTanim550.github.io/index.md

 ---

 ## About
-I am a Computer Science student at CUNY Brooklyn College (Minor in Data Science).
-I like building simple tools, cleaning data, and making things easy to use.
-I am a fellow in CUNY Tech Prep (Data Science Track).
+I am a Computer Science student at CUNY Brooklyn College with a Minor in Data Science, expected to graduate in May 2026.
+I am passionate about creating efficient solutions, leveraging automation, and working with data to deliver clear and actionable insights.

+I am currently a fellow in **CUNY Tech Prep’s Data Science Track**, where I focus on Python, data wrangling, machine learning, and visualization.
+Previously, I interned at the **NYC School Construction Authority**, where I designed and deployed an AI chatbot using Microsoft Copilot Studio and SQL.

-**Fun fact:** I captain a youth cricket team (Joy Bangla CC).
+**Fun fact:** I captain a youth cricket team during the summer.

 ## Skills
 - **Programming:** Python, Java, C++, SQL